AlessioBiancalana/AiLab-Project/README.md

     You can use any poster image stored inside the folder:

         Data/Posters/

-    or one of the images in the project root
+    or one of the images in

+        Examples

 Future improvements
 ====================